Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 - Comprehensive error handling at each stage
 - Proper error reporting to both the client and the progress tracking system

 ## FRONTEND

 1. Dashboard Page Implementation
-(a) Dashboard Page Component: Confidential-Copilot\src\app\dashboard\page.tsx
+(a) Dashboard Page Component: Confidential-Copilot\src\app\dashboard\page.tsx This code defines the `DashboardPage` component in page.tsx, which fetches and displays a list of projects.
+It uses React hooks like `useState` and `useEffect` to manage the component's state, including the list of `projects`, loading state (`isLoading`), error messages (`error`), and modal visibility (`isModalOpen`).
+The `fetchProjects` function fetches project data from the `/api/projects` endpoint and updates the `projects` state.
+The component also includes functions to handle project creation (`handleCreateProject`) and deletion (`handleDeleteProject`).
+It renders a `ProjectList` component to display the projects, a `CreateProjectModal` for creating new projects, and an `EmptyState` component when there are no projects.
+The projects can be sorted and filtered using the search bar and sort buttons.

+(b) Project Types Definition: Confidential-Copilot\src\types\project.ts The code defines a TypeScript interface named `Project`.
+This interface is a type declaration that outlines the structure of a project object.
+It specifies that a `Project` object will have the following properties: `id` (a string), `name` (a string), an optional `description` (a string or undefined), `created_at` (a string), and `user_id` (a string).

+(c) Project Card Component: Confidential-Copilot\src\components\dashboard\ProjectCard.tsx ProjectCard.tsx is a React component in a Next.js application that displays project information.
+It receives a `project` object and a `onDelete` function as props.
+The component shows the project's name, creation date, and description.
+It includes a delete button that, when clicked, opens a confirmation popup.
+The `handleDelete` function is called upon confirmation, which calls the `onDelete` prop function to delete the project.
+The card navigates to the project's detail page when clicked, handled by the `handleCardClick` function.

+(d) Project List Component: Confidential-Copilot\src\components\dashboard\ProjectList.tsx `ProjectList` is a React component that renders a grid of `ProjectCard` components, each displaying project information and providing a delete button, using data passed in the `projects` prop and calling the `onDeleteProject` prop function when a project is deleted.

+(e) Create Project Modal Component: Confidential-Copilot\src\components\dashboard\CreateProjectModal.tsx The code defines a `CreateProjectModal` React component, which presents a modal dialog for creating new projects.
+It includes state management for the project's `name` and `description`, handles form submission via the `handleSubmit` function, displays errors, and communicates with a parent component through the `onCreateProject` prop to create the project.

+(f) Empty State Component:
+Confidential-Copilot\src\components\dashboard\EmptyState.tsx
+The `EmptyState` component in EmptyState.tsx renders a UI element displayed when the user has no projects, prompting them to create one using the `onCreateProject` function.

+2. Project Page Implementation
+(a) Project Page Component: Confidential-Copilot\src\app\projects\[id]\page.tsx The `ProjectPage` component fetches and displays project details and documents.
+It uses `fetchProjectData` to retrieve data, handles document uploads with `handleUploadComplete`, and manages document deletion with `handleDeleteDocument`.
+It also decrypts document names using the `encryptionService` when available.

+(b) Document Type Definition: Confidential-Copilot\src\types\document.ts The code defines a TypeScript interface `Document` representing a document's structure, including fields like `id`, `project_id`, `name`, `type`, `upload_date`, `file_size`, `page_count`, and `encrypted_metadata`.

+(c) Project Header Component: Confidential-Copilot\src\components\projects\ProjectHeader.tsx The `ProjectHeader` component displays project information (name, description, creation date) and an upload button.
+It allows users to edit the project's name and description using a form that calls the `handleSubmit` function to send updates to the server via a PATCH request to `/api/projects/${project.id}`.
+The component uses state variables (`isEditing`, `name`, `description`, `isSubmitting`, `error`) to manage the editing state and form inputs.
+The `onUploadClick` prop is a callback function triggered when the "Upload Document" button is clicked.

+(d) Document List Component: Confidential-Copilot\src\components\documents\DocumentList.tsx `DocumentList` component displays, filters, and sorts a list of documents with search and sort functionalities, rendering each document as a `DocumentCard`.

+(e) Document Card Component: Confidential-Copilot\src\components\documents\DocumentCard.tsx
+*   DocumentCard.tsx: This React component displays document details like name, upload date, type, and size, and includes a delete confirmation feature.
+*   `formatFileSize`: This function converts a file size in bytes to a human-readable format (bytes, KB, or MB).

+3. File Upload Components Implementation
+(a) FileUploader Component: Confidential-Copilot\src\components\uploads\FileUploader.tsx This code defines a `FileUploader` component in `src/components/uploads/FileUploader.tsx` that allows users to upload files, specifically PDFs.
+It handles file validation (type and size), drag-and-drop functionality, displays upload progress, and shows error messages.
+The component uses React hooks like `useState`, `useRef`, and `useCallback` to manage its state and behavior.
+It also provides options for canceling the upload and displaying the selected file's information.

+(b) Progress Bar Component:
+Confidential-Copilot\src\components\uploads\ProgressBar.tsx
+This React functional component, `ProgressBar`, renders a customizable progress bar with optional percentage text, ensuring the progress value stays between 0-100, and allows styling via props for color, height, and visibility of the percentage.

+(c) Error Display Component:
+Confidential-Copilot\src\components\uploads\ErrorDisplay.tsx
+This React functional component, `ErrorDisplay`, takes an error message and an optional CSS class as props, and conditionally renders a styled error alert box with an icon if the error message exists.

+(d) PDF File Preview Component: Confidential-Copilot\src\components\uploads\PDFPreview.tsx This React component, `PDFPreview`, generates a preview of a PDF file using a blob URL, displays it in an `<object>` element, and provides a fallback message with a link if the preview fails, while cleaning up the blob URL on unmount.

+(e) Document Uploader Component: Confidential-Copilot\src\components\documents\DocumentUploader.tsx DocumentUploader.tsx is a React component that handles the uploading and processing of documents, specifically PDFs, in a secure manner.
+It uses several custom hooks and components to achieve this: `useEncryptionService` for encryption, `useDocumentProcessor` for handling the file processing pipeline, `FileUploader` for the drag-and-drop file selection, and `PDFPreview` for displaying a preview of the selected PDF.
+The component manages the file selection via `handleFileSelect`, initiates the upload process with `startUpload` which calls `processFile` from the `useDocumentProcessor` hook, and allows canceling the upload via `handleCancelUpload`.
+It also displays progress and status updates during the upload and processing stages, ensuring a secure, client-side processing workflow.

+## Client-Side Processing

+8. Client-Side Processing Implementation
+(a) Create Enhanced Client-Side Processing Configuration File: Confidential-Copilot\src\lib\processingConfig.ts This code defines a configuration interface `PDFProcessingConfig` for PDF processing, provides a default configuration, and a function to override the default configuration with user-provided values.

+(b) Create a Comprehensive Client-Side Processing Module: Confidential-Copilot\src\lib\clientProcessing.ts The `processDocument` function orchestrates a client-side document processing pipeline: It validates and extracts data from a PDF using `validatePdfFile` and `processPdfFile`, generates embeddings using `generateBatchEmbeddings`, encrypts the content and metadata using `encryptText`, `encryptMetadata`, and `encryptVector` from `dcpe-js`, reports progress using `initiateProcessingJob`, `updateProcessingProgress`, and uploads the encrypted data to a server endpoint.
+It handles errors and cancellations, and returns a `ProcessingResult` indicating success or failure.

+(c) Create a Custom Hook for Client-Side Processing: Confidential-Copilot\src\hooks\useDocumentProcessor.ts The `useDocumentProcessor` hook manages the document processing workflow.
+It uses `useState` to track the processing status, progress, errors, and `symmetricKey` from `useAuthStore`.
+The `processFile` function is the core logic, taking a `projectId` and a `File` object as input.
+It calls `processDocument` to handle the actual processing, which includes validation, text extraction using `processPdfFile`, embedding generation using `generateBatchEmbeddings`, encryption, and uploading to the server.
+Throughout the process, `reportProgress` updates the UI, and error handling ensures that failures are caught and reported.